Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Related Works

-Recently, Large Language Models (LLMs) have demonstrated impressive performance across diverse tasks, leading to increasing research on their use in CS MT~\cite{zhang2023multilingual, zhang2024code, gupta2024codemixeryanahinovel, mohamed2025lost}, where they have shown promising results.
-In spite of success, the potential of LLMs for CS speech translation remains largely unexplored.
-Typical, prevailing research integrates a pretrained speech encoder with an LLM through a projector, thereby equipping the LLM with cross-modal understanding abilities.
-This framework effectively combines the strength of the speech encoder in extracting speech features with the powerful translation capabilities of the LLM.
+Recently, LLMs have demonstrated impressive performance across diverse tasks, leading to increasing research on their use in CS machine translation~\citep{zhang2023multilingual,zhang2024code,gupta2024codemixeryanahinovel,mohamed2025lost} with promising results.
+Despite these successes, the potential of LLMs for CS speech translation remains largely unexplored.
+Current studies on monolingual ST generally integrate a pretrained speech encoder with an LLM through a projector~\citep{chen-etal-2024-llast, wu2025locate, li2026plast}, thereby equipping the LLM with cross-modal understanding abilities.
+This framework effectively combines the strength of the speech encoder in extracting speech features with the powerful translation capability of the LLM.
+Although this framework has shown promising results in monolingual settings, its effectiveness in more challenging CS scenarios remains unclear.